mutkuensert/Multimodule-Template/README.md

 - SSL errors
 - Parsing errors

-Each error is transformed into a user-friendly message using the `StringResProvider`.
+Each error is transformed into a user-friendly message using the [StringResProvider](./core/data/src/main/java/core/data/StringResProvider.kt).

 #### Creating and Using a Service